TylerCityStation

 6. Fairchild Aerial Maps, 1934.

-If ** follows the name with the a station icon on the map and in the index list, it means the structure is still standing at the original location.
+If ** follows the name with a station icon on the map and in the index list, it means the structure is still standing at the original location.
 If it has been moved, it is marked by a [>], it has been moved and a pin with [<] indicates the new location.
 The pin is the indicator that is used for points of interest [POIs] other than stations.
-There are more specific instructions on the map with the introductions to each of the six sub-files.
+More specific information about the six sub-files can be read by double-clicking each of the title links for the sub-file folders.

-6. Double-click on the Earth globe to pull it toward you and rotate it to Connecticut.
-As it comes in closer, you will see paths, station icons, and pins marking points of interest.
+The Earth globe comes into focus when you open GE and you can double-click to enlarge to see rights-of-way, station icons, and pins marking points of interest.
 Follow lines of interest on the map or double-click on items in the sidebar list to take you where you want to go.
-Keep the map open and switch back and forth to Track 16 and read our research on particular stations.
+Keep the map open and switch back and forth to Track 12 and read our research on particular stations.

 ENJOY!
 This is easier than it sounds once you have done it!
 FEEDBACK is invited and appreciated!!